jdfrens/ciat/README.txt

   ====
   5

 Test files must be named with a <code>.ciat</code> (for now).
 Contents must be ordered: description, source input, expected target code, expected execution output (again, for now).

+A compilation that fails should return a non-zero status so that the generated code is not sent through an executor.
+The compiler should send error messages to the output file (instead of raw code) to be checked.

 == REQUIREMENTS:

 * Pronounce "CIAT" as "dog".
 * Must have +diff+ executable.
 * You have to provide your own target-code executors (e.g., +parrot+ for the Parrot Virtual Machine, +spim+ for MIPS emulation, etc.)

 == INSTALL: